 What do people with a growth mindset think about failure?
 That it’s the best way to learn.
-And getting in shape is as much about learning as it is about doing.
+Getting in shape is as much about learning as it is about doing.
 If it was so easy, everybody would be in great shape, right?

 Remember, doing things you already know how to do isn’t learning.
 If you already know how to fry an egg, you don’t relearn each time you grab for the skillet.
-What if you began to think, “Every time I fail, I’m learning exactly what it takes to get better.”?
-Miami Heat Head Coach Erik Spoelstra speaks about how critical it is to “survive the lows”.
+What if you began to think, “Every time I fail, I’m learning exactly what it takes to get better”?
+Miami Heat Head Coach Erik Spoelstra speaks about how critical it is to “survive the lows.”
 The result?
-His team eventually won back-to-back NBA Championship titles in large part by implementing growth mindset strategies.
+His team eventually won back-to-back NBA Championships in large part by implementing growth mindset strategies.

-As Coach Spoelstra says, this new mindset helps you develop ways to overcome the distractions, noise, and the blame that come along with failure.
+As Coach Spoelstra says, this new mindset helps you develop ways to overcome the distractions, noise and blame that come along with failure.

 We’ve dedicated over half of this article to the reasoning and proof behind the benefits of the growth mindset.
 The reason is that a profound change in perspective must occur first.
-Gain confidence knowing that your brain is able to learn new skills in an incredible way.
+Gain confidence, knowing that your brain can learn new skills in an incredible way.
 Understand how this works.
 Believe that all your shortcomings in the past are building blocks for your future success.
 Then the strategies that follow will produce wonderful results.

 Set Goals That Make Sense